 Consider letting a

-A Stephen Minister is a member of our congregation who is trained to listen, care, encourage, pray, and walk alongside you during difficult times.
-It's confidential, free and very helpful.
+A Stephen Minister is a member of our congregation who is experienced to listen, care, encourage, pray, and walk alongside you during difficult times.
+It's confidential, free

 Contact Trinity's church office